d34dman/d34dman.github.com/_posts/drupal/2016-10-03-Fabalicious.md

 ```

 Then we could,

-To deploy on staging server you could do `fab config:stage deploy`
+* `fab config:stage deploy` : Deploy on staging.
-To copy database from production to staging you could do `fab config:release copyDBFrom:production`
+* `fab config:release copyDBFrom:production` : Copy database from production to staging.
-To execute a drush command on staging like clearing cache you could `fab config:staging drush:"cc all"`
+* `fab config:staging drush:"cc all"` : To execute a drush command on staging to clear cache.
+* and so on ...

+Many common tasks like deployment, reset, install, drush, backup, copyFrom, copyDBFrom, etc are already supported.
+Fabalicious also has some exclusive support for [multibasebox](https://github.com/factorial-io/multibasebox), which helps you to serve multiple docker container with the help of haproxy from one vagrant-host.

 Please [visit the project page of fabalicious](https://github.com/factorial-io/fabalicious) to know what all tasks have already been implemented.